Drake–Northern Iowa rivalry

-The Drake–Northern Iowa rivalry is the American collegiate athletics rivalry between the Drake Bulldogs sports teams of Drake University and Northern Iowa Panthers sports teams of the University of Northern Iowa.
+The Drake–Northern Iowa rivalry is the American collegiate athletics rivalry between the Panthers sports teams of the University of Northern Iowa and the Bulldogs sports teams of Drake University.

 Both universities are located in the State of Iowa and are members of the Missouri Valley Conference.
-Drake’s campus located in Des Moines and Northern Iowa’s campus located Cedar Falls are only 123 miles apart.
-The universities are two of the Big Four schools (four NCAA Division I institutions in Iowa).
+Northern Iowa's campus located in Cedar Falls and Drake's campus located in Des Moines are only 108 miles apart.
+The universities are two of the Big Four (NCAA Division I institutions in Iowa) schools, along with the University of Iowa and Iowa State University.

 Background

-Drake University is a private institution founded in 1881.
-They Bulldogs were one of the charter members of the Missouri Valley Conference.
 The University of Northern Iowa is a public institution founded in 1876.
 The Panthers joined the Missouri Valley Conference in 1991.
+Drake University is a private institution founded in 1881.
+The Bulldogs were one of the charter members of the Missouri Valley Conference.
 The schools have been in-state rivals since their founding; however, the rivalry intensified when the Panthers joined the Missouri Valley Conference.